Transforma logo

 Personal item tracking

 This subsection discusses the growing popularity of tracking personal items like keys, wallets, and bags.
-It also mentions the connectivity technology used by these trackers (like Bluetooth and 4G) and shows how Ultra-Wide Bandwidth (UWB) option will also become an option in future.
+It mentions the connectivity technology used by these trackers (like cellular (4G) and LPWA) and shows how the Ultra-Wide Bandwidth (UWB) option has also gained momentum.
+It then discusses how the market for additional services associated with these trackers is also gaining traction, in which advanced functionality services (like SOS alerts) for unsafe situations, roadside assistance, free towing, or crash detection often require a subscription.

 Connectivity technology